cerebraljam/beatsaber-map-generator/readme.md

+## How Blocks Are Encoded

-ExpertStandard.dat contains multiple sections.
+ExpertStandard.dat is a JSON file, and contains multiple sections.
 The one that is interesting is the "_notes" section, which contains a long series of entries like the folowing:

 ```python